-Electric vehicle options are becoming more abundant, yet they’re still a fairly new concept.
+Have you been considering switching to an electric vehicle?
 If you’re not sure about making the switch, we’re here to guide you toward deciding whether electric is right for you.
 Hint: We think it is!

-It’s 2021 and we’re officially living in the future.
+We’re officially living in the future.
 While we’re not yet piloting flying cars or teleporting from place to place as some have predicted in the past, vehicles are becoming more modern.
 Electric vehicles might even hit a new level of momentum as more models become available.

 Financial reasons to drive an electric vehicle

 Save $250 instantly when you purchase a Level 2 charger from SRP Marketplace™.

 2. Have a $50 credit added to a future bill.